 Once the sanding process is complete, it is important to clean the floors thoroughly to prevent debris and dust from getting trapped under the next layer of polyurethane.

-Use a tool to remove all the dust and debris from the floor surface.
+I usually use a specialized floor cleaning tool to ensure that I get everything up.
 This will help ensure a smooth and even application of the next polyurethane layer.

 Step #3: Apply a Coat of Poly